Diogo Costa: 2021–2023: First-choice goalkeeper and second league title

-2023–Present: Primeira Liga's most clean sheets and Club captain
+2023–Present: Club captain and individual accolades

-Over the course of the 2023 summer transfer window, there was much speculation that Costa would leave Porto with Chelsea, and Manchester United all heavily linked with the player.
+Over the course of the 2023 summer transfer window, there was much speculation that Costa would leave Porto with Chelsea, and Manchester United linked with the player.
 Porto were adamant he would not be sold for less than his €75 million release clause, leading both clubs to pull out of the deal, due to the overall cost of the transfer with United signing André Onana instead.
 He was also linked to a move to Bayern Munich and Real Madrid, following an injury to their starting goalkeepers, but a move never materialised, and he ended up staying at Porto for the upcoming season.

+In 2022, he became the first goal-keeper to save a penalty and make an assist in the same Champions League game, proving himself to be a worthy heir to the coveted 99 shirt.

 In the 2023–24 season, despite a third-place finish from Porto in the Primeira Liga, he ended the season with 14 clean sheets out of 34 league matches, the highest in the season.
 Costa also featured in the entirety of Porto's Taça de Portugal final victory over Sporting CP on 26 May, which ended 2–1.
 Shortly after, he was linked with a move to Saudi Arabia, with three clubs in the Saudi Pro League interested in him, as well as Manchester City as potencial replacement for Ederson, who was linked to a move to Saudi Pro League side Al-Ittihad.
 However, on 2 July, Porto's President André Villas-Boas confirmed that the club was not willing to sell him, as he was "one of their biggest assets".